faboo8/max_entropy_grouper/README.md

     Leads to random shuffling of the dataframe befor the optimzation If the Dataframe has some kind of order this will generally lead to faster convergence
     Default: True
-* n  : in, optional
+* n  : int, optional
-    Number of iterations for optimization
+    - Number of iterations for optimization
-    Default: 1000
+    - Default: 1000

 ## Tasks